sethhenrymorgan/seth_website/README.md

 # seth_website
-My academic website
-A line I wrote on my local computer
-This is my academic website
+My academic website.
+Made with blogdown and the academic template in Hugo.